-Educational media expert Lauren Speeth holds a Doctorate in Ministry from Bakke Graduate University in Seattle, completed her Clinical Pastoral Education at Stanford University Hospitals and Clinics.
+Educational media expert Lauren Speeth holds PhD and DMin degrees from Bakke Graduate University, and completed her Clinical Pastoral Education at Stanford University Hospitals and Clinics.
 She brings knowledge gained from a lifetime of work in the Silicon Valley, from the startup to the Fortune 50 levels, to the curation of the resources on this website.
 An award-winning filmmaker and writer whose documentaries primarily center around hope, Speeth has authored a primer on eMinistry, books and articles on poverty and social entrepreneurship, and a novel.
-Committed to a vision of peace with justice, Speeth lives out her ecumenism by serving as a member of the healing prayer team at a Methodist church, a keyboardist at a Baptist church, and a Regent Emeritus of a Catholic college.
+Committed to a vision of peace with justice, Speeth lives out her ecumenism, having served as a member of a healing prayer team at a Methodist church, an elder at a Baptist church, and a Regent at a Catholic college.
 She is also an External Advisor for The Stanford Center on Poverty and Inequality, a Lifetime Member of The Carter Center's Board of Councilors, and a former Trustee of Mills College.
 A more complete biography is available on www.elfenworksproductions.com.

 Mike Dalling is a master of 8-bit video games and anything on two wheels.
 With twenty years of working in commercial arts and design, Mike is always ready to help us shape our vision into reality.
 This means much more than our beautiful logo and overall look-and-feel; it also means creating apparently simple graphics that convey a great deal of information, seemingly effortlessly.
 We especially love our S.H.I.P. graphic for our Spiritual-Holistic Inquiry Process, developed in 2011 and brought to life with the new graphic in the Summer of 2013.
 Most recently, he completely overhauled the look-and-feel of the website when we changed our name from The Center for Nonharming Ministries to NHM Ministrants.
 We promise never to do that to you again, Mike!